Mirantis/mke-docs/content/docs/configuration/authentication/_index.md

 You can use third-party client applications with MKE 4k, each with the ability to use the same authentication options that are available in the MKE 4k cluster.
-To do this, you obtain the current MKE4.yaml configuration file, add a list of the client applications to the file, and reapply the file to the MKE 4k cluster.
+To do this, obtain the current `mke4.yaml` configuration file, add a list of the client applications to the file, and reapply the file to the MKE 4k cluster.